-Receiving the items, the Chairman of the NCCE, Ms. Josephine Nkrumah expressed her gratitude to CAMFED Association for the support to the Commission.
-Ms. Nkrumah assured the Association that the support would facilitate the Commission’s public education in the fight against the Covid-19.
+Receiving the items, the Chairman of the NCCE, Ms. Josephine Nkrumah expressed her gratitude to the CAMFED Association for its support of the Commission.
+Ms. Nkrumah assured the Association that the support would facilitate the Commission’s public education in the fight against Covid-19.

-She thanked the media for their support to the Commission and their effort to educate Ghanaians of the pandemic.
-She therefore called on other institutions to emulate this gesture to support the Commission in this battle.
+She thanked the media for their support to the Commission and their effort to educate Ghanaians about the pandemic.
+She, therefore, called on other institutions to emulate this gesture to support the Commission in this battle.

 Follow us on our social media pages for more stories and posts from the NCCE.